 With their keen eyesight and acute hearing there are some tips and tactics you can use to kill a turkey in the soggy weather.
 If you know where to go and why to go there, turkey hunting in the rain can provide great advantages.

 From my experience, the rain has had no effect on normal turkey patterns.
 A heavy downpour might force them under some type of cover, but a light gentle, all-day drizzle doesn’t bother them.
 They appear to ignore it for the most part.
 Let’s take a look at a few essential tips you should know for turkey hunting in the rain.

 Hunt The Open Field

 When the rain falls, turkeys seem to flock to an open field or pasture.
 The sound of the rain hitting the leaves throws off the turkeys sight and hearing.
+They are very skittish and will run away with the slightest bit of danger.
 The open field provides a much better field of vision to watch for predators.
 Turkeys would rather walk in short vegetation than underbrush and taller weeds so that their tail feathers won’t drag.

 Use A Decoy

 Decoys are a great addition to turkey hunting whether it’s raining or not.
 I usually set up with a Carry-Lite Pretty Boy and either one or two hens.
 A turkey might not be able to hear your call because of the wind and rain, but they will be able to see your decoy in an open field much better.

 Last spring, I was hunting during a light all-day drizzle.
 I set up alongside a brush pile and placed two decoys about 20 yards from me.
 After about an hour, 3 gobblers came in close range to check out my decoys.
 My safety was already off so I pulled the trigger; the other two gobblers left the area.